mikeliddle/TunnelTestEnv/Readme.md

 Switches:

 - `-Delete` - Deletes the VM and all associated resources.
+Also deletes all created profiles.
+- `-DeleteSprintSignoff` - Deletes the VM and all associated resources.
 - `-ProfilesOnly` - Only creates the profiles for Tunnel.
 - `-NoProxy` - Skip configuring the proxy.
 - `-Simple` - Skip configuring the proxy and advanced settings.